Procedures

-The WPATH standards of care for transgender people in their latest version propose criteria to be taken into account so as to be able to carry out the surgeries that transgender patients undergo.
-It is important to emphasise that these “standards” are flexible and seek to promote excellent health care for our patients, giving professionals in private practice the possibility of adjusting them as necessary, always documenting every step through informed consent to ensure quality care.
+The WPATH standards of care for trans individuals, in their latest version, propose criteria to be considered for performing surgeries that transgender patients undergo.
+It is important to emphasize that these “standards” are flexible and aim to promote excellent healthcare for our patients, allowing private practice professionals to adjust them as necessary, always documented through informed consent to ensure quality care.

 IM GENDER

-In the case of gender affirmation surgery, the criteria proposed by WPATH are as follows:
+In the case of gender-affirming surgery, the following criteria were previously applied based on WPATH recommendations:

 - Well-documented transsexuality.

-- The ability to make a fully informed decision and consent to treatment.
+- Ability to make a decision and provide fully informed consent for treatment.

 - Age of majority in the country.